DynamicID: Zero-Shot Multi-ID Image Personalization with Flexible Facial Editability: Experiment

 \subsection{Ablation study}

-\textbf{Motivation Verification:} Fig.~\ref{activate_weight} demonstrates that during the entire denoising process, only the queries corresponding to facial regions exhibit strong activation to incorporate reference facial features.
+\textbf{Motivation Verification:} Fig.~\ref{activate_weight} shows that during the entire denoising process, only the queries corresponding to facial regions exhibit strong activation.
 In contrast, queries corresponding to background regions remain non-activated, thereby preserving the behavior of the T2I model in these regions without interference.

 \textbf{Impact of SAA:} Fig.~\ref{SAA_ablation} illustrates the effectiveness of the SAA.
 With the integration of SAA, the model's behavior aligns more closely with that of the base T2I model, thereby preserving the robust text-editing capabilities inherent to the base T2I model.
 Moreover, SAA allows for manual adjustment of the query activation levels, which enables zero-shot layout control and multi-ID personalized generation.
 As presented in Table \ref{ablation study}, quantitative experiments show a reduction in the CLIP-T score without SAA, indicating a decrease in the model's text-editing proficiency.
 An extended analysis of the parametric sensitivity of \(\alpha\) and \(\beta\) on multi-ID personalization, is presented in the appendix.